Sophia Dzwig

 • As a Judicial Assistant in the Commercial Court, assisted Jacobs J in 5-week trial in Vald.
 Nielsen Holding A/S Newwatch Ltd v Baldorino & Ors [2019] EWHC 1926 (Comm) relating to management buyout at an undervalue.

-Sophia was ranked by The Legal 500’s 2025 UK Bar Guide in Tier 4 in Insurance and Reinsurance, having been ranked in the 2024 UK Bar Guide as a Rising Star.
+Sophia is ranked by The Legal 500’s 2025 UK Bar Guide as a Leading Junior in Insurance and Reinsurance.

 • Insurance contribution claim relating to defective cladding with Tom Weitzman KC.